An uncountable Furstenberg--Zimmer structure theory

 \subsection{The categories}

 Throughout this paper, we fix an arbitrary group $\Gamma$.
-We define the category of opposite probability algebra $\Gamma$-dynamical systems to be the dual of a category of Boolean algebras equipped with a probability measure-preserving dynamical structure.
-We will built up this dual category step by step starting with the relevant category of Boolean algebras to whose objects we first add a probability structure which we then promote to a dynamical one.
-An in-depth discussion of this categorical approach to ergodic theory and adjacent areas in measure theory and functional analysis including a discussion of other relevant categories such as the adjacent auxiliary categories depicted in Figure \ref{fig:canon} together with useful references and some background material on category theory can be found in the accompanying paper \cite{jt-foundational} (see also \cite{jt20}), to the relevant parts of which we will provide an exact referencing as we proceed.
+We define the category $\OpProbAlgG$ of probability algebra $\Gamma$-dynamical systems to be the opposite of a category of Boolean algebras equipped with a probability measure-preserving dynamical structure.

-\begin{definition}[The category $\OpProbAlgG$] The category $\OpProbAlgG$ can be identified with the opposite\footnote{Here we follow the conventions in \cite{jt-foundational} to color \emph{categories of algebras} in red and \emph{categories of spaces} in \textbf{black} where a pair of a category of spaces and a category of algebras relating to one another are dually equivalent.} category of $\ProbAlgG$.
-So we start by defining the categories $\SigmaAlg$, $\ProbAlg$ and $\ProbAlgG$ where $\Gamma^\op$ denotes the opposite group.
+A thorough discussion of some categorical aspects of ergodic theory and adjacent areas in measure theory and functional analysis, such as the auxiliary categories depicted in Figure \ref{fig:canon}, together with useful references to basic category theory can be found in the accompanying paper \cite{jt-foundational}, to the relevant parts of which we will provide exact referencing as we proceed.
+The interested reader is also referred to \cite{jt-foundational} for our categorical notations and conventions.